JISyed/Unity-XboxCtrlrInput/README.md

 [`XboxCtrlrInput.cs`](https://github.com/JISyed/Unity-XboxCtrlrInput/blob/master/XboxCtrlrInput/Assets/XboxCtrlrInputPackage/XboxCtrlrInput.cs) itself is not a Unity script and thus does not need to be attached to any GameObject, since it contains no [`MonoBehavior`](http://docs.unity3d.com/Documentation/ScriptReference/MonoBehaviour.html) derived classes in it.
 It should work on older versions of Unity that support joystick input.

 `XboxCtrlrInput.cs` includes a C# namespace called `XboxCtrlrInput`.
-In that namespace there are three eumerations, [`XboxButton`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxButton), [`XboxDPad`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxDPad), and [`XboxAxis`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxAxis).
+In that namespace there are three enumerations, [`XboxButton`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxButton), [`XboxDPad`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxDPad), and [`XboxAxis`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxAxis).
 Most importantly, there is a static class called [`XCI`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/Coding-Reference#the-xci-class) that is used to get Xbox input.

 ### Goals